HoloLens 2 gestures for navigating a guide in Dynamics 365 Guides

 To move through a guide as an operator in Microsoft Dynamics 365 Guides, you use your gaze and a few gestures.

-Gaze on HoloLens is as easy as it sounds.
+Gaze is the act of selecting an item or targeting an object with the HoloLens.
 In some cases, you can select an item (for example, an app, menu, or button) just by gazing at a selection box next to it.
 For example, you can select the Next or Go back button on an instruction card (Step card) by gazing at the button.
 The selection is completed when the box for the button is filled up by your gaze.

 Gaze is very useful if your hands are busy with tools or parts.